hanabi/hanabi.github.io/variant-specific/Null.md

   - For example, in a 3-player game of the *Null (6 Suit)* variant, there are 5 color clues and 5 slots in the hand.
 Thus, a purple clue equals slot 5 (since it is the right-most color), a blue clue equals slot 4 (since it is the 2nd right-most color), and so forth.
   - More examples for *Color Positional Clues* are listed below in a separate section. (*Color Positional Clues* have a dedicated section since they are a bit more complicated.)

-#### 2) Specifically, what kinds of moves are "turned off" in favor of being a *Positional Clue*?
+#### 2) How do you perform a *Positional Clue*?

-- Any clue that looks like one of the following is now a *Positional Clue* instead:
+- Any "nonsense" clue (e.g. a clue that has no normal conventional interpretation) is to be interpretated as a *Positional Clue* instead.
+- Furthermore, in order to make it easier to perform *Positional Clues*, we also "turn off" the following conventions:
   - a *Double Finesse* or a *Triple Finesse* where one player has to blind-play **two or more** cards
   - a *Double Bluff* or a *Triple Bluff*
   - an *Ejection* or a *Discharge*